sparkletron/PSYQ_Examples/psxCDcreate.md

   * Adds licences as well (location must be specified).
   * Creates bin and cue.
 * Simply download, compile, and run mkpsxiso your.xml and it will generate your CD image.
+* mkpsxiso seems to use the exact path you use for placement as the path in the cue.
+This can cause issues and you may have to change by hand (till I fix this and submit an update).

 [Forked Repo for Linux/Windows build with cmake](https://github.com/electroCupcake/mkpsxiso)